jmeehan16/sstore-doc/source/bigdawg.rst

 ------------
 We will open three terminals for the setup.

-1. In the first termianl, prepare the S-Store benchmark mimic2bigdawg.
+1. In the first termianl, start a docker container and prepare the S-Store benchmark mimic2bigdawg.

 .. code-block:: bash